 You’ll want to bring the following on your hike:

-- Change of clothes (for after you go in the hot springs)
+- Change of clothes (for after you go to the hot springs)

 - Garage bag (to put wet clothes in and to protect your backpack if it’s raining or snowing)

 - Water bottle

-I also have a complete list of gear for winter hiking to check out if you want to make sure you have everything for these hot springs near Seattle.
+I also have a complete list of gear for winter hiking to check out if you want to ensure you have everything for these hot springs near Seattle.

 I wore my swimsuit underneath my long underwear during my Scenic Hot Springs hike so I didn’t have to worry about changing at the top.
 However, nudity is allowed here, so you don’t have to wear anything if you don’t want to.

 To be honest, I attempted this hike twice because I failed the first time.
-The main reason was there was a huge snowstorm the night before and the trail was covered in fresh snow.
+The main reason was there had been a massive snowstorm the night before, and the trail was covered in fresh snow.
 I didn’t bring snowshoes the first time and spent 10 minutes post-holing to my hip with every step, so I had to turn around.

 Since it’s a bit of a drive to the area (although one of the more scenic Washington drives), I recommend bringing snowshoes during the winter.
-The hike the second time around was so much easier, and if I didn’t use them I could’ve put them on the side of my backpack.
-There are many steep parts that may be icy, so snowshoes are essential.
+The hike the second time around was so much easier, and if I didn’t use them, I could’ve put them on the side of my backpack.
+Many steep parts may be icy, so snowshoes are essential.